vmware-labs/webassembly-language-runtimes/python/examples/README.md

 A vital piece of knowledge here is that whatever you mount in the running container gets automatically pre-opened by the WasmEdge runtime.
 Same goes for all environment variables that you pass to the container when you run it.

 One way of doing what we want is to just mount `site-packages` from `venv-emoji` over the `site-packages` folder of the pre-compiled path in `/usr/local`.
-This is what this could look like:
+This is how this could look like:

 ```shell-session
 docker run --rm \